Key takeaways

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) increase the risk of gastrointestinal problems such as ulcers and bleeding.
 Veterinarians will try to avoid combining prednisone or prednisolone with NSAIDs.

-- Prednisone and prednisolone increase blood sugar, an effect that’s more extreme in cats.
-Cats on insulin may require higher doses of insulin.
+- Prednisone and prednisolone increase blood sugar levels, an effect that may be more pronounced in cats.
+Cats on insulin may require higher doses.

 - Diuretics increase the risk of low potassium in cats taking prednisone or prednisolone.